-The word atopic comes from the ancient Greek words a topos, literally “without place,” but in context meaning “unusual.”1 Ironically, atopic dermatitis is anything but unusual.
-In fact, atopic dermatitis is the most common type of eczema, affecting as many as 13 percent of children and 10 percent of adults in the United States.2,3
+The word atopic comes from the ancient Greek words "a topos," literally “without place,” but in context meaning “unusual.”
+Ironically, atopic dermatitis is anything but unusual.
+In fact, atopic dermatitis is the most common type of eczema, affecting as many as 13 percent of children and 10 percent of adults in the United States.

-Every type of eczema causes redness and itchy skin, and all eczema involves inflammation and the immune system.4 People with eczema tend to have a defective or “leaky” skin barrier that causes dry skin and lets in irritants and allergens.5
+Every type of eczema causes redness, scales, and itchy skin, and all eczema involves skin inflammation resulting from overactivation of the immune system.
+People with eczema tend to have a defective or “leaky” skin barrier that causes dry skin and lets in irritants and allergens.

-Atopic dermatitis is considered a severe and long-lasting type of eczema.2 For many with atopic dermatitis, the condition has a significant impact on quality of life and can pose a substantial economic burden.3
+Atopic dermatitis is considered a severe and long-lasting type of eczema.
+For many with atopic dermatitis, the condition has a significant impact on quality of life and can pose a substantial economic burden.

 What Sets Atopic Dermatitis Apart From Other Eczema Types?

-Different types of eczema have different triggers, symptoms, and treatments.6 If you have atopic dermatitis, gaining a better understanding of your skin condition can be a good first step to improving it.
+Different types of eczema have different triggers, symptoms, and treatments.
+If you have atopic dermatitis, gaining a better understanding of your skin condition can be a good first step to improving it.

-Here are a few key differences between atopic dermatitis and contact dermatitis, another common type of eczema:Unfortunately, it is possible to have more than one type of eczema at the same time.6 If your eczema worsens or fails to improve while correctly using treatments prescribed for atopic dermatitis, you may have contact dermatitis in addition to atopic dermatitis.12 It is possible to develop a contact allergy to medications for atopic dermatitis.12
+This chart shows a few key differences between atopic dermatitis and contact dermatitis, another common type of eczema.Unfortunately, it is possible to have more than one type of eczema at the same time.
+If your eczema worsens or fails to improve while correctly using treatments prescribed for atopic dermatitis, you may have contact dermatitis in addition to atopic dermatitis.
+It is possible to develop a contact allergy to medications for atopic dermatitis.

 What Makes Atopic Dermatitis Challenging to Treat?

-Atopic dermatitis is a chronic skin disease, and research indicates it is likely life-long.7 Atopic dermatitis can be confusing because it is also episodic and intermittent – there may be years between flares.7 However, in people with atopic dermatitis, even skin that appears normal shows impaired skin barrier function and evidence of allergic and inflammatory changes.7
+Atopic dermatitis is a chronic skin disease, and research indicates it is likely lifelong.
+Atopic dermatitis can be confusing because it is also episodic and intermittent — there may be years between flares.
+However, in people with atopic dermatitis, even skin that appears normal shows impaired skin barrier function and evidence of allergic and inflammatory changes.

-The bad news is that people living with atopic dermatitis often have trouble with treatment adherence, making it difficult to successfully treat their skin condition.3 Treatment adherence is defined as taking all prescribed medicines as directed for the length of time necessary.13 Adherence may be better for oral medications than for topical treatments (applied directly to the skin).3
+The bad news is that people living with atopic dermatitis often have trouble with treatment adherence, as it often involves daily treatments.
+Treatment adherence is defined as taking all prescribed medicines as directed for the length of time necessary.
+Adherence may be better for oral or injected medications than for topical treatments (applied directly to the skin).

-Some common reasons for not adhering to atopic dermatitis treatment include:3
+Some common reasons for not adhering to atopic dermatitis treatment include: